There are different types of business loans available to suit a range of scenarios. Here are some common financing options.

 If you want to own the latest equipment and vehicles but preserve your available cash, then a Hire Purchase (HP) agreement might suit you.
 With an HP agreement, your bank buys the equipment you need and hires it to your business for an agreed period.

 Like an equipment loan, an HP agreement doesn’t tie up available cash and generally doesn’t require additional security.
 Similar to the treatment under the equipment loan, depreciation of the asset and the interest portion of any lease repayment may be tax deductible.
-To find out whether you might be eligible, check with the ATO.
+Please obtain your own independent tax advice.